ChemistJS/smiles/_posts/2015-11-11-Setting-coordinates-for-atoms.markdown

 For particles that do not meet these conditions, the algorithm sets the position, however, visualization created based on them will not look good.

+	function bestTransformation(matchSet):
+		return transformaion t such that sum({abs(t(el[0]) - el[1])^2: el in matchSet}) is minimal

+	procedure greedyDFS(ring):
+		if ring was visited:
+			return
+		mark ring as visited

+		biconnectedComponent := biconnected component that contains this ring regularPolygon := points of regular polygon of length same as ring length

+		matchSet := []
+		for i in [0 .. ring length - 1]:
+			if ring.atoms[i] has position set inside biconnectedComponent: append (regularPolygon[i], ring.atoms[i] position inside biconnectedComponent) to matchSet transformation := bestTransformation(matchSet)

+		for i in [0 .. ring length - 1]:
+			if ring.atoms[i] has not position set inside biconnectedComponent: position of ring.atoms[i] inside biconnectedComponent := transformation(regularPolygon[i])

+		for each bond in ring:
+			for each neighbour in (rings that contain bond): greedyDFS(neighbour)

+	mark all rings as not visited
+	for each ring:
+		greedyDFS(ring)

 # Trivial biconnected components

 At this point, in every biconnected component, which contains at least one cycle, the coordinates of all its vertices are set.
 Now the components without cycles are addressed.
 They may have one or two vertices, no more.
 We proceed as follows: